leonwehrhan/rotate_to_axis/README.md

 # rotate_to_axis

 Rotate a molecular structure so it aligns with one cartesian coordinate.
+Useful, for example, to align the reaction coordinate with one cartesian coordinate for an Umbrella Sampling simulation.